 4. Communication within agencies for emergency response

 In the face of a medical outbreak, agencies and first responders need to work in an organized manner to mitigate harm and offer efficient treatment.
-Organized action and response are impossible without sound communication. mHealth services can improve communication between agencies in the unwanted and sudden occurrence of health crises.
+Organized action and response are impossible without sound communication. mHealth app development can improve communication between agencies in the unwanted and sudden occurrence of health crises.